 Of the world’s 30 most polluted 30 cities, 22 are in India, according to research by IQ AirVisual, a Swiss-based group that gathers air-quality data globally, and Greenpeace.
 India and Indian states are also setting ambitious goals for the update of Electric Vehicles.

 The IFCA programme aims to support UK and Indian firms to develop innovations to improve air quality and tackle pollution at source in Bengaluru by addressing challenges related to charging infrastructure, grid management and the integration of renewable energy.

 The innovation partnership also aims to strengthen capacity to promote the economic development and social welfare in India; and provide export opportunities for UK companies in the wider environmental sector through enhanced collaboration.

 During the IFCA programme, Energy Systems Catapult and Connected Places Catapult will identify market opportunities in Bengaluru for collaboration between UK and Indian SMEs in the air quality and EV transition sectors.

-Through engagement with Indian stakeholders in Bengaluru, the Catapults have identified some of the key EV and air quality challenge areas for the city and for Indian SMEs innovating in those sectors.
-Following identification of these challenge areas, we will be launching an open call in the UK in November to find SMEs who can address these with innovative solutions.
+Through engagement with Indian stakeholders in Bengaluru, the Catapults have identified some of the key EV and air quality challenge areas for the city and Indian enterprise.
+Following identification of these challenge areas, the Catapult’s launched an open call in the UK to find small and medium-sized enterprises (SMEs) who could deliver innovative solutions.

 The programme will also include work by Satellite Applications Catapult (SAC).
 SAC are working with Earthsense to develop a unique measurement system for air quality by integrating satellite ground and mobile sensor data to deliver a detailed localised map of the air quality to help support the integration of EVs within the city of Bengaluru.